mahavedalla/mahavedalla/docs/questions/mitta/whether-friendship-plays-a-role-in-the-holy-life.md

-# Whether friendship plays a role in the holy life?
+Question: Whether friendship plays a role in the holy life?
 Answer in Brief: -
  Category: Mitta
 Sutta References: SN 45.2